platanus/crabfarm-gem/README.md

 Parsers can be tested using static HTML snapshots.

-We recommend using the [SingleFile Chrome Extension](https://chrome.google.com/webstore/detail/singlefile/mpiodijhokgodhhofbcjdecpffjipkle?hl=en) to generate the snapshots.

-New snapshots should be stored in the `spec/snapshots` directory.
+We recommend using chrome or firefox inspect tool to extract the html to be parsed (for html parsers of course).
+These html snapshots should be stored in the `spec/snapshots` directory.

 With the snapshot in place, use the `parsing` attribute to load the proper snapshot and then use the `parser` property to access the parser instance inside the example: